Residential Energy Audit Program

 *If customer replaces HVAC equipment as part of the auditor’s recommendations prior to a system failure as a proactive or early replacement initiative, the customer would qualify for an additional rebate.
 Customers are also eligible to submit a separate HVAC rebate as part of the HVAC Program.

 Step 3: Achieve kWh Savings and Enjoy Even More Savings!

 The final step of the Residential Energy Audit Program takes place once the upgrades have been installed.
 Other than air sealing upgrades, kWh savings for audit recommended upgrades are determined and filled in on the rebate application form by the contractor at the time of installation.
 For audit recommended air sealing upgrades, a follow-up blower door test is required for infiltration safety requirements and to determine kWh savings.
 The kWh savings are filled in on the rebate application form by the auditor at the time of the blower door test.

 You may also be eligible for bonus rebates if you achieve the following kWh energy savings:

 To take the first step, search for BPI-certified auditor and schedule an appointment for an audit.

 Contractors who perform work under this program are not affiliated with FirstEnergy’s Pennsylvania utilities or Honeywell International Inc., and neither FirstEnergy’s Pennsylvania utilities nor Honeywell International Inc. make any promise, warranty or representation regarding work performed by such contractors.

-The costs of energy efficiency programs are recovered through residential customer rates in accordance with Pennsylvania Act 129 of 2008.
+The costs of energy efficiency programs are recovered through customer rates in accordance with Pennsylvania Act 129 of 2008.
 For a complete list of commercial, industrial, residential and low income energy efficiency programs, please visit www.energysavePA.com.